OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

 .. automethod:: openmdao.utils.options_dictionary.OptionsDictionary.declare
     :noindex:

-A simple example
+A Simple Example
 ----------------

-A common use of metadata is to specify the shape or size of the component's input and output variables.
+Metadata is commonly used to specify the shape or size of the component's input and output variables.

 .. embed-code::
     openmdao.test_suite.components.metadata_feature_vector